SmartCorrelatedSelection#

 Xt = tr.fit_transform(X)

-The correlated feature groups are stored in the transformer’s attributes:
+The correlated feature groups are stored in the one of the transformer’s attributes:

 tr.correlated_feature_sets_